 Back then, Haile Selasie was still alive and in power, but he was an old man blind to the corruption around him.
 Although still revered by many, some were beginning to question his absolute authority.
 It was the beginning of student strikes, beatings and disappearances.

-Ted's second book is, on one level, about how he and his wife helped a few dozen very poor local farmers establish a new town in the lowland jungle of the Rift Valley on land recently given to them by the sometimes loved, sometimes loathed Emperor.
+Ted's second book is, on one level, about how he and his wife helped a few dozen very poor local farmers establish a new town in the dense uninhabited lowland jungle of the Rift Valley on land recently given to them by the sometimes loved, sometimes loathed Emperor.
 It is also about their own struggle as a newly married couple to survive fire, disease, drought and death in a very isolated, unfamiliar but intriguing environment.

 However, the series of short stories are mostly about the misconception that real life decisions must be made in black and white (like democratic decisions are forced to be).
 Even decisions made with selfless good intentions can sometimes generate the opposite of love and admiration from those being “helped”.
 The experiences were what inspired Ted to write “Power, Chaos and Consensus.”